gooddata/gooddata-dashboard-plugins/dashboard_description_plugin/README.md

 6. Upload built plugin to your hosting.
 See [limitations for the hosting](https://sdk.gooddata.com/gooddata-ui/docs/dashboard_plugins.html#current-limitations).
 7. Create plugin MD object with `yarn add-plugin` command.
 For more information run the `yarn add-plugin --help` command.
 Remember or copy the plugin id noted in the console output.
 8. Link the plugin to dashboard with the id set up in `.env` file with `yarn link-plugin plugin-id <plugin-id> --with-parameters` command.
 This will open the text editor where you paste this string `"<url-to-file-with-description>"`.
    1. The plugin expects an array of strings, where every array entry is considered as a paragraph.
-You can modify the description in the `texts.json` file or provide an URL of such file in the parameters.
+You can modify the description in the `texts.json` file or provide a URL of such file in the parameters.

-This plugin was created as an example and a starting point for your development.
-Here are a few ideas on how to continue from this point on:

-1. You might enrich the plugin description with text formatting or even media.
-You'll have to update [the renderer](./src/dp_dashboard_description_plugin/KdDescription.tsx) to support additional types of content.
-2. If your description is not too long, you can update the plugin to store a complete description text in the link parameter.
-This way you would not have to bother with extra files.
-The text will be stored on GoodData server and will only be available after login.
-3. You can enrich JSON file or link parameters to also include a position where the new section should be inserted.
-For example, instead of always rendering the description on top of your dashboard, you can insert it at the end or after a specific section.

 ## Quick Introduction into Dashboard Plugins